Skip to main content

 Since it’s a new family of infostealers, there’s not much known about preventing Skuld from infecting a device.
 In fact, Skuld’s ability to recognize if it’s in a virtualized environment and the compiled nature of Golang makes it difficult for researchers to analyze it.

 However, it’s still spread using traditional and well-documented methods.
 As a result, avoiding downloading software from unofficial sources and being extremely careful with unsolicited links is key to staying safe.
-You can also use NordVPN’s Threat Protection, which scans files for malware before they’re downloaded to your device.
+You can also use NordVPN’s Threat Protection Pro malware scanner before they’re downloaded to your device

 Removal